spencermountain/efrt/README.md

 * using efrt will reduce gains from gzip compression, which most webservers quietly use
 * english is more suffix-redundant than prefix-redundant, so non-english words may benefit from other styles

+Assuming your data has a low _category-to-data ratio_, you will hit-breakeven with at about 250 keys.
+If your data is in the thousands, you can very be confident about saving your users some considerable bandwidth.

 ## Use
 **IE9+**
 ```html